Ken Wood (athlete)

 Kenneth Wood (21 November 1930 – 8 September 2008) was a British middle-distance runner.
-He ran one of the early Four-minute mile runs and represented Great Britain at the 1956 Summer Olympics.
+He ran one of the early Four-minute mile runs and competed at the 1956 Summer Olympics.

-Career
+Biography

 Wood competed with the Sheffield United Harriers athletic club.
 Between 1954 and 1961 he won the Emsley Carr Mile a record four times.
 In this period he was selected to run for Great Britain in the 1956 Olympic 1500 metres finishing ninth in the final.

-Wood won the mile event at the AAA Championships in 1956 and 1959.
+Wood became the British 1 mile champion after winning the British AAA Championships title at the 1956 AAA Championships and 1959 AAA Championships.

 In May 1955 Wood finished second in a two-mile race behind Sándor Iharos both breaking the world two mile outdoor record.
 Woods time being 8:34.8.

 He became the fourteenth athlete (the fifth from the UK) to officially run a Four-minute mile, achieving a time of 3:59.3 on 19 July 1957.
 He in fact finished fourth behind Derek Ibbotson, who set a new British record, Ron Delany and Stanislav Jungwirth.